 Before You Get In

 Nudity is perfectly normal in locker rooms in Iceland so be warned if this is something you are not used to or haven’t been around.
 If you are uncomfortable to get undressed in front of others, there a few small stalls that you can lock where you can get changed.
-I personally haven’t been around nudity a lot in public so as I was walking in I happened to be looking down and when I looked up, all I say were boobs and bums everywhere!
+I personally haven’t been around nudity a lot in public so as I was walking in I happened to be looking down and when I looked up, I was in for quite the surprise!